-in Washington DC and surrounding areas
+in Washington DC, Maryland, and Virginia

-In-home respite will help improve the quality of life for clients and give a needed break to their caregivers.
+In-home respite care will help improve the quality of life for clients and give a needed break to their caregivers.
 These services have been shown to help delay placement in nursing homes and improve quality of life by reducing client’s loneliness and depression and maintaining their cognitive and physical well-being for as long as possible.